larry-athey/boilermaker/Instructions/WebAPI.md

 **/?set-sensortype=** - Set a new temperature sensor type.
 0=MAX-6675/MAX-31855, 1=DS18B20

 **/?set-slaveip1=** through **/?set-slaveip4=** - Set the IP address of the 4 possible slave units.
 This can be either IPV4 or IPV6 format.
 Setting a slave's IP to **0.0.0.0** will unassign that memory slot.

-**/?set-ssrpwm=** - Set the SSR low speed PWM duty width.
-The value here is a whole or floating point number between 1 and 5 _(seconds)_.
-The magic number for your system depends on the wattage and intended supply voltage of your heating element(s).
-If you are using a 1000 watt 240 volt element running on 120 volts, you would likely be better off with a 2.5 second duty width due to the slower reaction time of the element.
-If it's a 1000 watt 120 volt element at 120 volts, then you'll probably want a 1 second duty width.
-The slower the reaction time, the wider the duty width should be.
-If using this code with an SCR controller, this is not a valid API call.

 **/start-run** - Used to start a run.